All the best Black Friday phone deals available now

 Chinese electronics giant TCL's 10L phone was released in May as a solid budget phone.
 While it doesn't have many flashy features, it admirably handles basic tasks and has an elegant design.
 Read our TCL 10L review.

-Discuss: Best Black Friday phone deals: iPhone 11, Samsung Galaxy S20, Motorola Razr 5G and more
+Discuss: Best Black Friday cell phone deals: iPhone XR, Samsung Galaxy S20, Motorola Razr 5G and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.